Frequently Asked Questions

 - COPIM is not the sum total of all that the Guidelines suggest; important areas of orientation take place in the diocese and parish in which an international minister serves

 Why not?
 Our understanding of the Guidelines includes training before arrival in the U.S. for incoming priests.
-This happens with religious priests because most are in missionary congregations (though often the training is not specific for the U.S.), but most priests come unprepared specifically for the U.S. Secondly, it is expected that the priests would immediately receive help from their dioceses with immigration issues, money, drivers licenses, etc. This could be done in a single-day workshop in a diocese, and a common program is now run in California every October.
-Therefore, the COPIM staff expect that a diocese is involved in the cultural orientation of international ministers,
+This happens with religious priests because most are in missionary congregations (though often the training is not specific for the U.S.), but most priests come unprepared specifically for the U.S. Secondly, it is expected that the priests would immediately receive help from their dioceses with immigration issues, money, drivers licenses, etc. This could be done in an initial orientation in a diocese, and a common program is now run in California every October.
+Therefore, the COPIM staff expect that a diocese is involved in the cultural orientation of international ministers.

 For whom is COPIM?

-This program is intended primarily for diocesan and religious priests and religious sisters and brothers who have come from other countries to work in pastoral ministry in the U.S. Pastors of local parishes that have an international priest, superiors of religious communities that have members from other countries, and ministers born in the U.S. who work in inter-cultural contexts are also encouraged to attend.
-To gain maximum benefit from the program, COPIM restricts enrollment to those who have been in the United States at least three or four months and not longer than five years.
+This program is intended primarily for diocesan and religious priests and religious sisters and brothers who have come from other countries to work in pastoral ministry in the U.S. Pastors of local parishes that have an international priest, superiors of religious communities that have members from other countries, and ministers born in the U.S. who work in intercultural contexts are also encouraged to attend.

-In practice, how are the Pastors, Superiors, and other Ministers encouraged to attend?
+In practice, how are Pastors, Superiors, and other ministers encouraged to attend?

-In our periodic meetings with Vicars for Clergy and bishops, we always mention this opportunity.
-We have also periodically suggested and conducted separate workshops for pastors and staffs.
+In our periodic meetings with Vicars for Clergy and heads of ongoing formation for clergy, we always mention this opportunity.
+We have also periodically suggested, and conducted, separate workshops for pastors and staffs.
 However, the structure of the relationship of the program with dioceses is such that most of the time dioceses see us as a vendor providing a particular service—cultural orientation for international priests.
 Occasionally, Vicars for Clergy or major superiors come to see what we are doing or to help celebrate graduation on the final day of the third workshop.